n1chr0mat/JS-Challenges-ES/README.md

 # JS-Challenges-ES
-A set of Javascript challenges in spanish
+A set of Javascript challenges, half in spanish.